Role of Scripps College Responsible Employees

 REs have a unique opportunity to help the reporting person access support.
 If they’re open to it, review resources with them.
 You’re not expected to be an expert, but you can direct the person to those who are.

 Sources of information include the Scripps Title IX website and the 7C Support and Prevention site.
-Resources are also listed on the back of the At a Glance card and on the Scripps Title IX Flow Chart and the Scripps TIX Wallet Card.
-Please contact the Title IX coordinator if you need any of these materials.
+Resources are also listed on the back of the Responsible Employee At A Glance and on the Scripps Title IX Flow Chart and the Scripps Title IX Wallet Card Please contact the Title IX Coordinator if you need any of these materials.

 Also, don’t be afraid to follow up with the person.
 This shows that you care about their well-being and can feel validating.